-To remain active in the WCC program, individuals must perform a minimum of 40 hours of service each year and submit the required monthly reports.
-WCC members, while serving as volunteers, are considered as representatives of the Division of Fish and Wildlife and are expected to conduct themselves in the same manner as full-time employees.
+To remain active in the WCC program, individuals performing any number of hours of service each year must submit monthly time sheets.
+WCC members, while serving as volunteers, are considered representatives of the Division of Fish and Wildlife and are expected to conduct themselves in the same manner as full-time employees.

 Q. How do I apply to become a Wildlife Conservation Corps volunteer?

-Print out and complete the application form (pdf, 105kb) and mail it to:
+Print out and complete the application form (pdf, 825kb) and mail it to:

 NJ Division of Fish and Wildlife

 Wildlife Conservation Corps